 The Historic and Architectural Resources Geographic Information System (HARGIS) is the public portal to Illinois’ historic buildings, structures, sites, objects, and districts.
-First launched in 2003, the database contains properties that have been listed in the National Register of Historic Places (red/gold), determined eligible for listing (blue), or surveyed without a determination (green).
+First launched in 2003, the database contains properties that have been listed in the National Register of Historic Places, determined eligible for listing, or surveyed without a determination.
+The newest version, just launched in 2021, is on the ArcGIS platform.

 Lastly, the absence of a property from this database does not imply a lack of historic or architectural importance.
 On the other hand, properties included in HARGIS are not automatically assured grants or any other assistance or protection.
 Also, other historic properties may exist that have not yet been identified.
 It may be necessary to contact us for more information and to satisfy local, state, or federal historic preservation requirements.